Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Semi-aggression

-The Red-Tail Shark is a beautifully unique fish that stands out in most aquariums.
-They are completely black except for their red tail.
-They are also an extremely common freshwater shark that doesn’t require extensive amounts of care.
+The Red-Tail Shark is a unique fish that stands out in most aquariums.
+They are entirely black except for their red tail.
+They are also a common freshwater shark that doesn’t require extensive amounts of care.

-However, you shouldn’t let these fish fool you.
-Like you might expect from a shark, they are semi-aggressive and can hold their own in most situations.
+However, you shouldn’t let the fish fool you.
+As you might expect from a shark, they are semi-aggressive and can hold their own in most situations.
 They will attack docile fish and even more aggressive fish.

 For this reason, they do best in tanks with other fish that can hold their own.
 This includes fish like the African Cichlids.
-It isn’t that these fish won’t fight.
-But when they do, they’ll be evenly matched.
-Your tank needs to be large enough for both of these fish, though, as the Red-Tail Shark is territorial.
+Your tank must be large enough for both fish since the Red-Tail Shark is territorial.

 4. Giant Danios